-Beginning in June 2001, Kratos (formerly known as WFI) and certain of its officers and directors were named as defendants in several parallel class action shareholder complaints filed in the United States District Court for the Southern District of New York, now consolidated under the caption, In re Wireless Facilities, Inc. Initial Public Offering Securities Litigation, Case No. 01-CV-4779.
-In the amended complaint, the plaintiffs allege that WFI, certain of its officers and directors, and the underwriters of WFI's IPO violated section 11 of the Securities Act of 1933 and section 10(b) of the Securities Exchange Act of 1934 based on allegations that WFI's registration statement and prospectus failed to disclose material facts regarding the compensation to be received by, and the stock allocation practices of, the IPO underwriters.
+Beginning in June 2001, the Company and certain of its officers and directors were named as defendants in several parallel class action shareholder complaints filed in the United States District Court for the Southern District of New York, now consolidated under the caption, In re Wireless Facilities, Inc. Initial Public Offering Securities Litigation, Case No. 01-CV-4779.
+In the amended complaint, the plaintiffs allege that the Company, certain of its officers and directors, and the underwriters of the Company's initial public offering ("IPO") violated section 11 of the Securities Act of 1933 and section 10(b) of the Securities Exchange Act of 1934 based on allegations that the Company's registration statement and prospectus failed to disclose material facts regarding the compensation to be received by, and the stock allocation practices of, the IPO underwriters.
 The plaintiffs seek unspecified monetary damages and other relief.
 Similar complaints were filed in the same court against hundreds of other public companies ("Issuers") that conducted IPOs of their common stock in the late 1990s and 2000 (the "IPO Cases").

-In June 2004, the Issuers (including WFI) executed a settlement agreement with the plaintiffs that would, among other things, result in the dismissal with prejudice of all claims against the Issuers and their officers and directors and the assignment of certain potential Issuer claims to the plaintiffs.
+In June 2004, the Issuers (including the Company) executed a settlement agreement with the plaintiffs that would, among other things, result in the dismissal with prejudice of all claims against the Issuers and their officers and directors and the assignment of certain potential Issuer claims to the plaintiffs.
 On February 15, 2005, the court issued a decision certifying a class action for settlement purposes and granting preliminary approval of the settlement subject to modification of certain bar orders contemplated by the settlement.
 On August 31, 2005, the court reaffirmed class certification and preliminary approval of the modified settlement in a comprehensive Order.
 On February 24, 2006, the court dismissed litigation filed against certain underwriters in connection with certain claims to be assigned under the settlement.
 On April 24, 2006, the court held a Final Fairness Hearing to determine whether to grant final approval of the settlement.
 On December 5, 2006, the Second Circuit Court of Appeals vacated the lower court's earlier decision certifying as class actions the six IPO Cases designated as "focus cases."
 Thereafter, the District Court ordered a stay of all proceedings in all of the IPO Cases pending the outcome of plaintiffs' petition to the Second Circuit for rehearing en banc and resolution of the class certification issue.
-On April 6, 2007, the Second Circuit denied plaintiffs' rehearing petition, but clarified that the plaintiffs may seek to certify a more limited class in the District Court.
-Accordingly, the stay remains in place and the plaintiffs and Issuers have stated that they are prepared to discuss how the settlement might be amended or renegotiated to comply with the Second Circuit's decision.
-Plaintiffs filed amended complaints in the six focus cases on or about August 14, 2007.
+On April 6, 2007, the Second Circuit denied plaintiffs and Issuers have stated that the plaintiffs may seek to certify a more limited class in the District Court.
+Accordingly, the stay remains in place and the plaintiffs filed amended complaints in the six focus cases on or about August 14, 2007.
+The court has not yet set a deadline for the plaintiffs to file amended complaints in the six focus cases on or about August 14, 2007.
+The court has not yet set a deadline for the plaintiffs to file amended complaints in the six focus cases on or about August 14, 2007.
 The court has not yet set a deadline for the plaintiffs to file amended complaints in the other IPO lawsuits.
-Due to the inherent uncertainties of litigation, and because the settlement may not receive final appro
+Due